abner/flutter_js/README.md

 # Flutter JS plugin

+## Disclaimer: this libary was a pet-project for me, is not fit for production, and I no longer actively maintain it.
+I recommend checking out a more active project like [openwebf/mercury](https://github.com/openwebf/mercury)

 A Javascript engine to use with flutter.
 Now it is using QuickJS on Android   through Dart ffi and JavascriptCore on IOS also through dart-ffi.
 The Javascript runtimes runs synchronously through the dart ffi.
 So now you can run javascript code as a native citzen inside yours Flutter ~~Mobile~~ Apps (Android, IOS, Windows, Linux and MacOS are all supported).

 In the previous versions we only get the result of evaluated expressions as String.